jonas-birkeli/countryinfo_api/README.md

 - Error handling follows REST best practices
 - Requests to third-party APIs are made as small as possible
 - The service uses only Go standard library to minimize dependencies
+- Manages inconsistencies with countries going under different naming schemes and not being present in different APIs.

 ## License